How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Pills

-Psoriasis pills have a strong effect on the course of the disease, helping to eliminate the symptoms of the disease and prevent the development of the disease:
+Tablets for psoriasis have a strong effect on the course of the disease, helping to eliminate the symptoms of the disease and prevent the development of the disease:

-• Thiosulfate for psoriasis is a solution for intravenous injection, in the treatment of which you must follow a diet and follow the doctor's recommendations.
-It is prescribed for psariotric arthritis.
+• Thiosulfate for psoriasis is a solution for intravenous injection, for the treatment of which it is necessary to follow a diet and follow the doctor’s recommendations.
+Prescribed for psariotric arthritis.

 Treatment methods

-Photo: treatment of psoriasis with alternative methods
+Photo: treatment of psoriasis with traditional methods

 • Baths for psoriasis.
 When suffering from psoriasis, it is necessary to pay attention to water procedures that will help soothe itching, relieve swelling and eliminate discomfort.
-With psoriasis, it is necessary to take baths with herbs, adding celandine, chamomile flowers, oak bark, a piece of propolis, oregano to the water.
+For psoriasis, it is necessary to take baths with herbs, adding celandine, chamomile flowers, oak bark, a piece of propolis, oregano to the water.
 It is recommended to take herbal baths once every two to three days.

 Treatment with folk remedies